OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/azure-resource-manager/resource-manager-create-first-template.md

       "maxLength": 11,
       "defaultValue": "storage",
       "metadata": {
-        "description": "The value to use for starting the storage account name.
+        "description": "hello value toouse for starting hello storage account name.
 Use only lowercase letters and numbers."
       }
     }
   },